 As is the case with lots of other ingredients when applied to the skin, there's a real risk of developing an allergic reaction or contact dermatitis to propolis.
 Dhingra points out that this has been reported many times in scientific literature, and that one significant side effect is what gives him pause in wholeheartedly recommending propolis for most people, whether incorporated in a routine manner or a targeted toward a particular skin concern.
 "The incidence of this side effect is fairly high, which can cause more problems than may be worth it in the end," Dhingra says.

-One thing to keep in mind is that propolis is unlikely to be irritating in the way other ingredients are, like retinol, which is distinct from a true allergic reaction.
+One thing to keep in mind is that a true allergic reaction to propolis is distinct from the irritation that comes with ingredients like retinol.
 If concerned about the risk of allergy, test the product on your inner forearm for a week or two before applying it to more sensitive areas or more broadly.

 How to Use It